 On how the 97 team dealt with maintaining focus in spite of all the attnetion:

-On Adrian Arrington playing his home-state school and handling
+On Adrian Arrington playing his home-state school and handling the spotlight::

 On the exchanege between he and Mike Hart during the Penn State game: